South Africa police fire rubber bullets at striking miners

 Strikers at gold firms including AngloGold Ashanti and Gold Fields returned to work last week after threats of mass dismissals and an offer of a small pay increase.

-(Additional reporting and writing by Agnieszka Flak; Editing by Louise Ireland, Ed Cropley and William Maclean)
+(Additional reporting and writing by Agnieszka Flak; Editing by Louise Ireland and Ed Cropley)